hasanhuz/SpanEmo/configs/README.md

-Hyper-parameters will be saved in this directory
+Hyper-parameters will be saved in this directory after training SpanEmo.